Ghaihab/logs_analysis_p1/README.md

 4. import the downloaded data to the database run `psql -d news -f newsdata.sql` to connect to and run the project database.
 5. To execute the program in this repo, run `python logs_analysis.py`.
 6. After running the program a message will be shown in the terminal (finished, file has been wrote with name: output.txt) a file has been genenrated.

-## Database

-* The `articles` table includes information about news articles and their contents.
-* The `authors` table includes information about the authors of articles.
-* The `log` table includes one entry for each time a user has accessed the news site.